How to Understand Core Commander Mechanisms: Guide for Beginners

-By arming yourself with knowledge of these game mechanisms, you will have competitive advantage over your opponents.
-In this guide, I am going to explain the very core game concept of commanders that you need to understand in order to become an effective governor in Rise of Kingdoms.
+By arming yourself with these game mechanisms, you will have a competitive advantage over your opponents.
+In this guide, I will explain the very core game concept of commanders that you need to understand to become an effective governor in Rise of Kingdoms.

 Here’s an overview of what you need to know when working on your commanders: